 Why are 50 percent of relationships in trouble?
-Best-selling author Phillip McGraw asked that question and came up with a startling answer.
+Best-selling author Phillip McGraw of the Courier News asked that question and came up with a startling answer.

 Over and over you’ve been told all the “attributes” that make for a happy couple.
 You’ve been bombarded with images of what it means to be in love.
 You’ve been led to believe that you and your partner should be perfectly intertwined unit, floating through life in glorious harmony.

-I’m sorry to say it, but I believe that marriage have been getting jerked around, What you’ve been told are myths, and if you continue to believe them, you are setting yourself up for disappointment.
-Wrong information means wrong …
+I’m sorry to say it, but I believe that marriage have been getting jerked around, What you’ve been told are myths, and if you continue to believe them, you are setting yourself up for disappointment. …

 Don’t get him wrong.
 Regis Philbin clearly loves his family-wife Joy and daughters Joanna and Jennifer.
 But if we’re talking lifelines–as in whom Philbin would phone for help if he were a contestant on his own top-rated Who Wants to Be a Millionaire? show–he readily admits he wouldn’t even consider calling home.
 “I mean, relatives are nice and everything,” he says with the sarcastic playfulness that has endeared him to fans of Live!
 With Regis & Kathie Lee.
 “But they aren’t necessarily the last word.”